What video, picture, program or article will attract more eyes in fitness?

 Why?
 Because over the years, the trend of fitness has shifted to a false, and often dangerous attraction towards developing a set of sharp six-pack abs.
 This obsession caught on the western world quite early, and the 80s actions heroes in the likes of Arnold, Stallone, Van Dam, were ones mainly responsible for this change in mindset of the population.

 Though the craze in India was quite late to catch on.
-As far as I can remember, it was the Hindi movie industry, which initiated this trend, and it was after the famous song “O O Jaane Jana”, where actor Salman, showcased his shirtless physique, with a visible set of abdominal muscles, more than his acting or dance skills.
+As far as I remember, it was the Hindi movie industry, which initiated this trend, and it was after the famous song “O O Jaane Jana”, where actor Salman, showcased his shirtless physique, with a visible set of abdominal muscles.

 However, the craze really caught on after the advent of social media, when tons of fitness freaks, started displaying their ripped physique online, virtually every second of the day, and this craze has no end in sight.

 This mindless obsession with developing a clear set of sharp six packs has nothing to do with fitness or health.
 It’s simply a fashion trend, which has been fueled by the display of false and unrealistic body image, propagated over the years by the media.

 Six packs don’t automatically make you fit, but they also in any way mean that you are unfit.
 The reality lies somewhere in the middle.
 Your health, mortality, wellness or longevity aren’t indicated by the number of packs visible in the mirror.
 In most cases, that’s just to fuel your ego and make you feel to be a part of the current trend.